elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 ### Taxes

 The government goal should be to use taxes to create a sustainable environment for innovation and wealth.
 Taxes should be used wisely with the end goal of lowering taxes.
 Governments should create self-sustainable nationlised businesses where the nature is a priviledge rather than a need.
 Things like health care should remain nationalized, but private health care should also be allowed as it is in Quebec.
 Not sure why courts in Canada think that private health care access takes away from Canadians who are using the public health care system, but hey I'm not a judge and they aren't economists.

 Sales tax also needs to be improved.
 Some goods are basic requirements.
 For example, the CRA requires you to have a phone number in order to login via 2FA, so then phone plans should not have sales tax applied to them.

 ### Tariffs

 There should be almost 0 tariffs and import duties.
 If people want to shop in America, good for them.
-It's not like transporation to America is free, so why make citizens' lives more expensive?
+A trip to America is not free, so why make citizens' lives more expensive?

 ### Organ Donors

 People can choose to donate their organs for free upon death, but yet organs go for thousands of dollars in black markets?
 Governments should incentivize people in poverty to become organ donors so that when they die, their family will receive a payment instead of being left with nothing.
 A charity should be started for this at the very least.